UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/florin_mihai.prodan/index.md

 ## Description

-"Crasher" is an engaging online casino game featuring an airplane that ascends on the screen while a multiplier increases.
+"Crasher" is an engaging online game featuring an airplane that ascends on the screen while a multiplier increases.
 Players are challenged to decide the optimal moment to cash out their bet before the airplane crashes, abruptly stopping the multiplier.

 ## Motivation

-This project was inspired by my past experiences with casino games, particularly one that combined elements of risk and strategy in a simple yet engaging format.
+This project was inspired by my past experiences with gambling, particularly one that combined elements of risk and strategy in a simple yet engaging format.
 As part of a project requirement, I decided to bring this game into a tangible form using the Raspberry Pi Pico W and other electronic components.
 The goal was to recreate the game's excitement and decision-making process in a new, interactive way, merging it with practical experience gained during the lab.

 ## Architecture